rdvan45keskin/AiVirtualMouseProject/README.en.md

-# AI Virtual Mouse - Hand Gesture Mouse & Volume Control 🖱️🔊✋
+# CamControl - Hand Gesture Mouse & Volume Control 🖱️🔊✋

 This project is a Python application that allows you to control the **mouse cursor** and **computer volume** using hand gestures via your computer's webcam.
 It uses **OpenCV** and **MediaPipe** libraries to distinguish between right and left hands, allowing you to manage the mouse with your right hand and volume levels with your left hand.